 Think about the words that you noticed that you did not already know.
-This is how I like to learn new words.
+This is how I like to learn new words and I hope this is exciting for you too!

 Ask students to share the words they noticed with a partner and what they might mean.
 Listen in to their discussions to see if they chose the same word you planned to highlight today.